 5. The Bristol Hotel

-There are endless places to eat in Bristol, the venue you are limited to is only bound by your budget and tastes.
-There are a high number of great low cost venues that provide British meals that won't leave you out of pocket.
-If you are on the look out for a fine dining restaurant there are a wide number of these, but you will need to make a reservation and ensure that your follow the dress code if there is one.
-If you want fast food there is regular names like Burger King exist, but if you are on the trail for something more real you should ask a local and see where they suggest.
-A fundamental part of enjoying a city is to try it's local food There is a wide variety of places to dine in Bristol. whether it is a café, restaurant or the food that can be bought and eaten on the street.
-Check out local guides and press for offers and remember to try something new.
+There a countless locations to dine in Bristol; the venue you are limited to is only bound by your budget and tastes.
+There are a high number of great low cost venues that provide British menus that will not cost the Earth.
+If you wish to dine in a high class restaurant there are a wide number of these; but you will need to make a reservation also ensure you are dressed correctly.
+If you want fast food there is regular names but if you are seeking something real you should ask a local and see where they suggest.
+A key aspect of visiting a new city to try new things; this includes it's food There is a wide variety of places to dine in Bristol. whether it is a cafe; restaurant or the food that can be bought and eaten on the street.
+Check out local guides and press for offers and try something that you have never had before.